skubo/mediumrare/README.md

 # mediumrare
-bash and python scripts for converting medium.com article feeds into epub tiles
+bash and python scripts for converting medium.com article feeds into epub files

 Currently this is a sunday afternoon hack, but it produces readable output.
 This might break very soon, if medium.com changes their website.